selcukcihan/aws-serverless-intro/backend/steps.md

 * Remember to choose the correct architecture, for instance if lambda was created as x86 and you are on mac arm architecture, then the package script should take this into account
 * Remember to use the same python version as your local setup
+* See https://stackoverflow.com/questions/76650856/no-module-named-pydantic-core-pydantic-core-in-aws-lambda-though-library-is-i if you run into issues with pydantic on arm architecture

 7. Increase lambda timeout and deploy the package.